MatBures/LittleBankerApplication/README.md

 # LittleBankerApplication
 Welcome to little banker application, a RESTful service that mimics small banking enterprises

-## Controllers
+## Controllers and Services
-The little-banker service provides the following controllers:
+The little-banker service provides the following controllers and services:

-## Customer Management Controller
+## Customer Maganement Service / Controller
  -Create a new customer
  -Remove an existing customer
  -Modify customer details

-## Account Management Controller
+## Account Management Service / Controller
  -Create a new account
  -Remove an existing account
  -Modify account details
  -View account summary

-## Transaction Operations Controller
+## Transaction Management Service / Controller
  -Transfer credits from one account to another
  -View history of transactions
  -Lookup and search in the history of transactions, search by amount, IBAN, message